riddhiman13/reactive-planning-benchmarks/README.md

 ### [scene_creation](scene_creation):
 This package is responsible for loading the robot embodiment (in this case, only the Franka Panda; future updates will include other embodiments) and scene obstacles using a [yaml file](scene_creation/config/example_scene.yaml) (currently, static obstacles only are parsed).

-Scene initialisation also includes the planning pipeline initialisation i.e (OMPL, STOMP, ..., etc).
+Scene initialisation also includes the planning pipeline initialisation i.e. (OMPL, STOMP, CHOMP).
 To start a specific pipeline, launch its corresponding launch file:

 <div align="center">